 Passenger rail service is provided by diesel multiple unit (DMU) rail vehicles utilizing one of the first Positive Train Control systems for passenger rail.
 In late 2019, two new stations were built in Downtown Novato and Larkspur, facilitating connection to the regional Ferry to San Francisco.
 These two stations in Marin County brought rail service to its current total of 45 miles.
 In January of 2025, SMART opened its newest infill station, Petaluma North, for a total of 13 passenger stations.
-The rail and pathway extension to Windsor opened in May 2025 and will increase the number of passenger stations to 14 and the length of SMART's system to 48 miles.
+The rail and pathway extension to Windsor will open in June of 2025, and will increase the number of passenger stations to 14 and the length of SMART's system to 48 miles.